bernardpeh/songbird/readme.md

-# SongBirdch  (Updated to Symfony 2.8 LTS)
+# SongBird

 ![songbird cms](images/chapter_20_screenshot.png)

+***Updated to Symfony 2.8 LTS***

 This is an online book and repository documenting the creation of SongBird, a simple CMS created using Symfony.
-The process of building this CMS is documented in this repo.

 I created this project to: